The Best Bar Soap For Your Skin

 THE DIFFERENT TYPES OF SOAP BAR?

+What is the best bar soap for your skin?
 Not all soap is exactly the same.
-For example, did you know mass produced "cleansing" soaps can actually be the most damaging to your skin?
+For example, did you know mass produced 'cleansing soaps' can actually be the most damaging to your skin?
 Or that certain "old-fashioned" soaps have properties far superior to that of higher-priced brands?
 Soap can vary significantly, both in terms of it's chemical composition and it's clinical and cosmetic effects.
 By knowing what to look for you can find the soap best suited to your individual needs.
 So, which is the best soap bar for skin?

 HOW TRADITIONAL SOAP IS MADE